melissajclark/wp-content/plugins/ricg-responsive-images/readme.txt

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. If you'd like to enable the advanced image compression feature, Please see the instructions at https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images/tree/dev#advanced-image-compression

 == Changelog ==
+= 2.3.0 =
+* Improved performance of get_srcset_array
+* Added advanced image compression option (available by adding hook to functions.php)
+* Duplicate entires now filtered out from srcset array
+* Upgrade Picturefill to 2.3.1
+* Refactoring plugin JS, including a switch to ajax for updating the srcset value when the image is changed in the editor
+* Now using wp_get_attachment_image_attributes filter for post thumbnails
+* Readme and other general code typo fixes
+* Gallery images will now contain a srcset attribute

 = 2.2.1 =
 * Patch fixing missing javascript error